hero media

 The Imperial Fine Accommodation

 Pick something a little bit special with a stay at this historical and heritage-renovated hotel.
-Lean into the old-world feel of The Imperial.
-Once you’ve checked in, challenge your travel companions to a game of billiards in the old front bar.
-Or (and we wouldn’t blame you if this was the case) go straight to their walled courtyard.
+Once you’ve parked and checked in, challenge your travel companions to a game of billiards in the old front bar.
+Or (and we wouldn’t blame you if this was the case) go straight to their courtyard.
 There you will find a saltwater, solar-heated pool, as well as the shade of apricot trees under which you can settle with a good book.

 The Astra Broken Hill

-Dating back to the 1890s, The Astra has retained its heritage features and charms despite the passage of time (and the addition of an al fresco cocktail bar, and scrummy dessert bar).
-Book into one of its eight suites – or its historical two-bedroom cottage – to spend a night or two in this beautiful old building.
+Dating back to the 1890s, The Astra has retained its heritage features and charms despite the passage of time (and the addition of an al fresco cocktail bar and scrummy dessert bar).
+Book into one of its eight suites – or its historical two-bedroom cottage out of town – to spend a night or two in this beautiful old building.
+There’s free on-site parking available.

 ibis Styles Broken Hill

-While this is an affordable hotel that remains a favourite among business travellers and road trippers alike, it might be the ibis Styles’ S-Que Restaurant that first draws your attention.
-This hotel restaurant is one of the most popular places to eat in town.
-The S-Que serves up a wide range of dishes, including New Zealand oysters, scotch fillet steak and paella.
-Rooms at the ibis range from standard double to family.
+While this is an affordable hotel that remains a favourite among business travellers and road trippers alike, it might be the ibis Styles’ S-Que Restaurant that first draws your attention – a spot you can also order room service from – serving up a wide range of dishes, including New Zealand oysters, scotch fillet steak and paella.
+Rooms at the ibis Styles Broken Hill range from standard doubles to family options.

 Kate Bettes is a freelance travel writer.
 Whether having a picnic in Vietnamese jungle with new friends, or partying in the back of a limousine in Hollywood, Kate’s experiences have left her with the sneaking suspicion that the best travel memories happen when you least expect.
 It’s this feeling - and how to get it - that she loves to write about.